kennethli319/kennethli319.github.io/speech-timeline.md

   <div class="speech-body">
     <h2>Kimi-Audio</h2>
     <div class="speech-meta"><span class="speech-impact">new capability</span><span class="speech-tag">Audio LLM</span><span class="speech-tag">Streaming</span><span class="speech-tag">Tokenizer</span></div>
-    <p><strong>Proposed:</strong> An open-source audio foundation model for understanding, generation, and conversation, using a 12.5 Hz audio tokenizer and streaming detokenizer.</p>
+    <p><strong>Proposed:</strong> An open-source audio foundation model for understanding, generation, and conversation, using a 12.5 Hz audio tokenizer, continuous audio features, discrete output tokens, and a streaming detokenizer.</p>
-    <p><strong>Achievement:</strong> It combined audio understanding, ASR, audio question answering, and speech conversation in one released model family.</p>
+    <p><strong>Achievement:</strong> It combined audio understanding, ASR, audio question answering, and speech conversation in one released model family with public code and checkpoints.</p>
-    <p><strong>Why it matters:</strong> Kimi-Audio shows the modern convergence of speech recognition, audio understanding, and speech generation around shared audio-token interfaces.</p>
+    <p><strong>Why it matters:</strong> Kimi-Audio shows the modern convergence of speech recognition, audio understanding, and speech generation around shared audio-token interfaces that can be inspected, reproduced, and adapted.</p>
-    <p class="speech-reflection"><strong>Why this emerged:</strong> Kimi-Audio follows the trend of using shared audio tokens for recognition, understanding, and generation.
-Looking back, it is part of the move from specialized speech models toward audio foundation models with one interface for many tasks.</p>
+    <p class="speech-reflection"><strong>Why this emerged:</strong> Kimi-Audio follows the trend of using shared audio tokens for recognition, understanding, and generation, but its open release made that pattern easier to study outside a closed demo.
+Looking back, it marks the move from specialized speech models toward audio foundation models with one interface for many tasks.</p>
-    <p class="speech-source"><a href="https://arxiv.org/abs/2504.18425">paper</a></p>
+    <p class="speech-source"><a href="https://arxiv.org/abs/2504.18425">paper</a> <a href="https://github.com/MoonshotAI/Kimi-Audio">source</a></p>
   </div>
 </section>